CoreySumma/astrology/README.md

 ## Description:
-This is a React application that utilizes Open AI's API, Open Weathers API, Astronomy API(show current moon phase based on location and date), Yelp Fusion API and Google's reverse geolocation API to generate a specific horoscope for the day for the user based on Date, Time, Astrological Sign, Weather, Temperature, Day of the Week, closest Yoga center, and the User's Location.
+This is a React application that utilizes Open AI's API, Open Weathers API, Yelp Fusion API and Google's reverse geolocation API to generate a specific horoscope for the day for the user based on Date, Time, Astrological Sign, Weather, Temperature, Day of the Week, closest Yoga center, and the User's Location.

 </div>